jhoneill/jhoneill.github.io/_posts/2022-03-05-NumberFormats.md

 ```

 Whatever culture is currently selected the last two examples will treat the input as French.
-(You need to know that the input will be French-formatted, of course.).
-I phrased the idea of invariant culture as the result being the same for the same input, if the result has been converted to a string for printing this may not hold true.
+(You need to know that the input will be French-formatted, of course).
+I phrased the idea of invariant culture as the result being the same for the same input, if the result has been converted to a string for printing, the same result may be output in different ways.

 ## Formatting codes available for numbers